 Many make the mistake of believing that Fraudulent Schemes Artifices charges are less serious than other crimes because they don’t involve violence or injury to others.
-In fact, these types of crimes are some of the highest level felony offenses in Arizona.
-You need to contact an experienced Fraudulent Schemes Artifices attorney for a free and confidential discussion about your case as soon as possible.
+In fact, these types of crimes are some of the highest-level felony offenses in Arizona.

 Under Arizona law, pursuant to A.R.S. § 13-2310 it is illegal to:

-Put simply, it is unlawful for anyone to gain any money, property, or other benefit by means of fraud.
+Put simply, the laws for fraudulent schemes in Arizona state that it is unlawful for anyone to gain any money, property, or other benefit by means of fraud.

-Under Arizona law pursuant to A.R.S. § 13-2310 if convicted of Fraudulent Schemes Artifices you are:
+Under Arizona law, pursuant to A.R.S. § 13-2310, if convicted of Fraudulent Schemes and Artifices, you are:

 For any offense that involves over $100,000 in money or property value, prison is mandatory.